smaranjitghose/DocLense/CONTRIBUTING.md

 - Go to your repository in browser and click on compare and pull requests.
 Then add a title and description to your pull request that explains your contribution.
 ![pullrequest](https://github.com/kanishkaa24/DocLense/blob/main/Untitled%20design%20(6).png)
 - Voila!
 Your Pull Request has been submitted and will be reviewed by the moderators and merged.🥳
+-
+- ## Guidelines for raising a pull request:
+>
+> - Each pull request should have an appropriate and short title like "Fixed Bug in Upload Page"
+>
+> - Describe your intended changes in the description section of the pull request (Use bullet points and phrases)
+>
+> - Refrain from using phrases like "Hi, I am ..", "Please merge me this OPR", "Thank You..", etc. We are only interested in technical parts
+>
+> - Attach a screenshot/clip of the change(s)
+>
+> - Make sure to refer the respective issue in the respective PR using phrases like `Resolves #issue_number` or `Closes #issue_number`.
+>
+> - Please be patient enough.
+The project maintainers/mentors would review it as per their schedule.
+Please do not start putting comments like "Please check this" etc.
+>
+> - Although we support feedback from everyone in all phases of development, it is highly advised not to put any negative comments in other participant's pull requests.
+>
+> - Always keep a note of the deadline.

 ## Need more help?🤔
 You can refer to the following articles on basics of Git and Github and also contact the Project Mentors, in case you are stuck: